 - Patagonia and Arc'teryx are like up to 70% off at REI rn...

-The Atom line is famous for its breathability, but it varies between models.
-The Atom (LT) Hoody is extremely breathable, but the Atom SL/Lightweight is even more so.
+The Atom line is noted for its breathability, but it varies between models.
+The Atom (LT) Hoody is extremely breathable, but the Atom SL is even more so.
 We’ll explain.

 But face fabric is only one variable of breathability.
-The other, and possibly more significant factor, is mechanical ventilation.
-This is where the Atom’s side fleece panels come in and work spectacularly.
+Another significant factor is mechanical ventilation.
+This is where the Atom’s side fleece panels work spectacularly.

-And while both the Atom (LT) and Atom SL / Atom Lightweight feature these fleece panels, the size difference of the panels between the two models is significant and therefore makes a noticeable impact on breathability.
-The quality of the fleece is different as well, with the Atom (LT) using noticeably heavier weight fleece as compared to the lighter fleece panels of the Atom SL/Lightweight.
+And while both the Atom (LT) and Atom SL feature these fleece panels, the size difference of the panels between the two models is significant and therefore makes a noticeable impact on breathability.
+The quality of the fleece is different as well, with the Atom (LT) using noticeably heavier weight fleece as compared to the lighter fleece panels of the Atom SL.

-Let's first take a look at the side fleece panels of the Atom SL/Lightweight.
+Here's a look at the side fleece panels of the Atom SL.
 Note how the fleece runs all the way from the hem to the cuffs.

-Now here are the Atom LT’s side fleece panels, which extend only from the hem to the armpit but are also about an inch wider than the Atom SL/Lightweight’s panels.
+Now here are the Atom LT’s side fleece panels, which extend only from the hem to the armpit but are also about an inch wider than the Atom SL’s panels.

-The first time I wore these jackets, I guessed that the wider panels of the Atom would even out the longer panels of the Atom SL/Lightweight, and in the end provide equal ventilation.
+The first time I wore these jackets, I assumed the wider panels of the Atom would make up for the longer panels of the Atom SL and provide equal ventilation.
 But that’s not the case.
-In reality, the added breathability of the Atom SL/Lightweight from the extended fleece panels is readily apparent, which is a good or bad thing depending on how you plan to use your jacket.
-Personally, I’m a fan of the breathability, especially when I’m using my Atom SL for high-output activities in the spring and fall.
+In reality, the added breathability of the Atom SL from the extended fleece panels is readily apparent, which is a good or bad thing depending on how you plan to use your jacket.
+Personally, I’m a fan of the added breathability, especially when I’m using my Atom SL for high-output activities in the spring and fall.

-Conversely, those big side fleece panels come with a cost: reduced weather resistance.
+Those big side fleece panels on the Atom come with a cost, however: reduced weather resistance.
 When the wind is blowing, both models invite the wind inside.
 A lot.
 This can be a good thing if your output is high or if you naturally run warm.
 But when you don't want the wind in, there's nothing you can do about it.

-This is what makes the Atom SL/Lightweight much more of a niche product.
-When comparing the jacket's breathability to its wind resistance, the Atom SL leans way hard on the breathability end of the spectrum.
+This is why we consider the Atom SL more of a niche jacket than an all-around performer.
+When comparing its breathability to its wind resistance, the Atom SL leans way hard on the breathability end of the spectrum.

 The Atom (LT), on the other hand, is more balanced, even with its own fleece side panels skewing toward breathability.